NiryoRobotics/pyniryo2/README.rst

     ned.arm.move_joints([0.2, -0.3, 0.1, 0.0, 0.5, -0.8])

-To see more examples or learn more about the available functions, full documentation is available at http://docs.niryo.com/dev/pyniryo
+To see more examples or learn more about the available functions, full documentation is available at http://docs.niryo.com/dev/pyniryo2

 License
 -------

-PyNiryo is distributed under the terms of
+PyNiryo2 is distributed under the terms of
 `GNU General Public License v3.0 <https://choosealicense.com/licenses/gpl-3.0>`_